Home

 reduction in hours, the Administrative Office will send a

 termination notice.
-Coverage can be continued for up to 18 months
+Effective January 1, 2018, coverage can be continued for up to

 following the last month you were eligible.
 In the event of